Girls lured into Philippine cybersex industry

 Whether neighbours genuinely do not know what is going on, or whether they choose to remain silent, is a matter of debate.
 But either way, the fact that these cybersex dens are so hidden away makes it very difficult for the police to find them.

 Ms Ermata says her team is almost entirely reliant on informants - the rare girls who have escaped and are brave enough to speak out, and also have enough evidence for the police to obtain a search warrant.

 "We were able to raid this house because we had an informant who'd just escaped.
-She had a cellphone - she had videoed the other chat girls when they were online so she had evidence."'Go to hell'
+She had a cellphone - she had videoed the other chat girls when they were online so she had evidence."